 · Intentional interference of your (or a teammate’s) cup which provides an advantage that results in a flipped cup.
 For example, if your cup is sliding off the table after being flipped, touching the cup again to maintain its flipped status (mouth down) is interference.

 If the final 2 cups on opposing sides land AND settle simultaneously, the tiebreaker is determined by JUNGLE RULES.
 Jungle Rules is when everyone at the table participates at the same time.
-The entire table will Gentleman’s Start with their opposing player, then everyone will drink & flip.
-The first team to have every team member drink and successfully flip their cup will win the game.
-If one team is short-handed (due to Survivor-style elimination), the other team will sit players to even up the sides.
-Thus, if there are 4 players on team 1 and 3 remaining on team 2, team 1 will choose which 3 players of theirs will participate in the Jungle Rules tiebreaker.
-In this scenario the winning team will be the one to drink and flip 3 cups before the other team successfully flips their 3 cups.
+The entire table will Gentlemen’s Start with their opposing player, then everyone will drink & flip.
+The first team to have every team member drink and successfully flip their cup will win the tiebreaker.
+All 4 team members will participate in the tiebreaker, even if one or both teams are short-handed at that point due to Survivor-style elimination.